Guide to Massive Open Online Courses (MOOCs)

 History of Massive Open Online Course (MOOC)

-Open CourseWare has been used by the education institutions like Massachusetts Institute of Technology for fifteen years now, providing access to universities lectures and other tools to enhance elearning experience.
-Later, Canadian educator George Siemens developed a theory called connectivism that could explain changes in education after the popularisation of technology inside and outside classrooms.
+Open CourseWare has been used by the education institutions like Massachusetts Institute of Technology (MIT) since decades providing access to universities lectures and other tools to enhance elearning experience.
+The Canadian educator George Siemens developed a theory called connectivism that could explain changes in education after the popularisation of technology inside and outside classrooms.
 Using this theory, Siemens partnered with Stephen Downes to develop a new format of online course that is open for anyone interested.
 That class was Connectivism and Connective Learning/2008 (CCK/08), that allowed students to create their own Personalised Learning Environments (PLEs) and share interconnected knowledge.

 Antecedents to the MOOC